About

 I am a PhD student at Princeton University, affiliated with the Research Program in Political Economy.
 During the 2024-2025 academic year, I was a research fellow at the Yale Institute for Social and Policy Studies, collaborating with Adam Meirowitz and Alan Gerber.
 I graduated from Yale in 2024, where I majored in Mathematics and obtained a second degree in Economics.
 My senior thesis was advised by Dirk Bergemann.

-In addition, I previosuly have worked in the Research and Statistics Group at the Federal Reserve Bank of New York.
+I previosuly have worked in the Research and Statistics Group at the Federal Reserve Bank of New York.
 I worked on Bayesian estimation of macroeconomic models and econometric theory in the Applied Macroeconomics & Econometrics Center (AMEC).

 I can be reached at justice dot harasha at princeton dot edu.